Kelly Clarkson Chooses Between ‘The Voice’ And ‘American Idol’

 — Kelly Clarkson (@kelly_clarkson) April 21, 2017

-The current The Voice Season 12 stars coach lineup Shelton, Levine, Alicia Keys, and Gwen Stefani, and airs Mondays and Tuesdays.
+The current The Voice Season 12 stars coaches lineup Shelton, Levine, Alicia Keys, and Gwen Stefani, and airs Mondays and Tuesdays.

 [Featured Image by Evan Agostini/AP Images]